apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 Each `ResultSet.next()` does not execute the SQL query again.
 The query is executed once, and later fetches retrieve additional pages from the server-side cursor.

 > The JDBC application only sees the standard JDBC interface.
-The driver, protocol, and server handle the communication and lifecycle details, while Apache Wayang remains responsible for SQL processing and execution.
+The client-side layer, protocol, and server handle the communication and lifecycle details, while Apache Wayang remains responsible for SQL processing and execution.

 ## Key Design Decisions